Find out if we can save you money on your mortgage today

 Disadvantages include the fact that there are relatively few lenders offering mortgages on Shared Ownership homes and the properties are sold as leasehold so there is ground rent and service charge to pay in addition to rent on the non-owned share.
 Staircasing can be expensive – if property prices rise, so does the cost of an additional share, and there are valuation and legal fees to pay each time.
 It can also take longer to sell a Shared Ownership home.

-With both of these Government schemes it can be harder to get the right mortgage as the selection of lenders is smaller (especially for Shared Ownership), so if you are considering using either option it can be especially beneficial to use an independent financial adviser or mortgage broker such as Embrace Financial Services.
+With both of these Government schemes it can be harder to get the right mortgage as the selection of lenders is smaller (especially for Shared Ownership), so if you are considering using either option it can be especially beneficial to one of our qualified advisers for bespoke advice.

 Help from the Bank of Mum and Dad